ballerkobe808/invest/README - INVESTING.md

 1. Property Location

+FILL THIS WITH THE TURNKEY REVOLUTION CHAPTER...

 - Population - is it growing?
 - Is the Job market diversified?
 (If a big company pulls out of the area, will jobs be lost?)
 - Any new companies moving in soon?
 - Is it an emerging neighborhood?
 (How to determine this?)

 - What are the Property taxes?
 - WEBSITE TO FIND THIS - MAKE A PROCESS

 - What are the insurance prices in the area?
 - Any special conditions?
 Flood zone, or hurricane prone (Florida, etc)
 - WEBSITE TO FIND THIS - MAKE A PROCESS

 - RESEARCH OTHER APPRECIATION/DEPRECIATION FACTORS

 2. Turnkey Company

+FILL THIS WITH THE TURNKEY REVOLUTION CHAPTER....

 - What is their role in the Selling/Aquisition/Management process?
 - Are they just a wholesaler?
 - Did they rehab the property themselves?
 If not, who did?
 - What is their repuation like on Bigger Pockets?
+- Talk to them and questions to ask:
+  What is your vacancy rate?

 3. Property Value